axiom-data-science/portal-docs/DataMap.rst

 Customize a View
 ==================

-Once you've created a view, you can access it the same way you'd access a premade view described above.
 There are several ways you can customize your view.
 These are described below.

 Describe Your View
 --------------------

-You can add a description to your view, which will appear directly underneath your view's title.
+You can add a custon description to your view, which will appear directly underneath your view's title.
 Your description can include valid HTML, which allows you to include links and images, as well as some basic text formatting.
 To add a description, follow these steps:

 #.
 Click on the gear icon |gear_icon| near the top right corner of the window.
 #.
 In the popup window that appears, enter your description in the ``Description`` box.